VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 To forward PubSub messages, the topic and agent identity of the publisher agent is needed.
 To perform RPC, the instance name of the remote instance and agent identities of the local agent and remote agent are needed.

-To configure the VOLTTRON instance to setup shovel, run the following command.
+To configure the VOLTTRON instance to setup shovel, run the following command on the local instance.

 .. code-block:: bash

     vcfg --rabbitmq shovel [optional path to rabbitmq_shovel_config.yml]

-This setups up a shovel that forwards messages (either PubSub or RPC) from a local exchange to a remote exchange.
+This sets up a shovel that forwards messages (either PubSub or RPC) from a local exchange to a remote exchange.

 Multi-Platform PubSub With Shovel